Morphan1/Voxalia/README.md

 Voxalia
 -------

-Voxalia, a game about blocks and such.
+**Voxalia, a game about blocks and such.**

-Built within OpenTK, a C# binding of OpenGL for the 3D rendering.
+Built using OpenTK (a C# binding of OpenGL for the 3D rendering), BEPUphysics (a capable pure-C# physics engine), and FreneticScript (powerful and adaptive game modding).

+Also used libraries:

+- Open.NAT (automated port forwarding)
+- Opus (network-ready voice compression)
+- csogg/csvorbis (.ogg audio file handling)
+- LiteDB (save file compression)
+- YAMLDotNet (used for FreneticScript data handling and some files in Voxalia's save structure)

 ## Windows Install Notes